Emmarose987/Emmarose987.github.io/README.md

 # emmarose987.github.io

-Portfolio to showcase my qualifications and skills.
+Portfolio to showcase my qualifications and skills and let employers know a little more about me!